by Mary J. Shomon

 thyroid expert Stephen Langer, M.D., who coauthored the popular thyroid book Solved: The Riddle

-of Illness with James Scheer, refers to thyroiditis as like an "arthritis of the thyroid."
+with James Scheer, refers to thyroiditis as like an "arthritis of the thyroid."
 He explains that

 just as arthritis attacks the joints with pain and inflammation, thyroiditis can mean pain and inflammation